catehuang/bookstore/README.md

 It's a bookstore website.
 Customers can login their accounts and put books into their shopping carts, and place orders.
+Potential customers can have their own shopping carts as well.

 Functionalities
 * Registration